rpinaa/nodejs-architecture-sails-domain/README.md

-# nodejs-architecture-sails
+# nodejs-architecture-sails-domain-domain

-nodejs-architecture-sails is a real time backend.
+nodejs-architecture-sails-domain is a real time backend.
 Its characterístics are as follow:

   - NodeJS Real Time Architecture
   - NodeJS RESTFul Architecture

 ### Architecture Stack

-nodejs-architecture-sails uses three technologies as follow:
+nodejs-architecture-sails-domain uses three technologies as follow:

 * [JavaScript 5+] - Supported by ECMAScript 5 and 6 as native language.
 * [NodeJS 7+] - Based on NodeJS architecture and environment.